OCA/timesheet/hr_timesheet_sheet/README.rst

 end of the defined period, employees submit their validated sheet and the reviewer must then approve submitted entries.
 Periods are defined in the company forms and you can set them to run monthly, weekly or daily.
-By default, policy is configured to have HR Officer/Manager as reviewer.
+By default, policy is configured to have HR Officers as reviewers.

 **Table of contents**